OST-Observatory/OSTdata/README.md

 ```

 Ensure Celery Beat is running (see Celery section).
 The task runs every 30 minutes by default and logs a summary.
+Ensure Celery Beat is running (see Celery section).
+The task runs daily at 03:00 by default and logs a summary.

 ## Async Download Jobs (Celery)